Loborg/NewsApp/README.md

-This application displays a news feed about a chosen topic, in this case Science and Technology.<br><br> In this form, it displays 10 news in the one Fragment.
+This application displays a news feed about a chosen topic, in this case Science and Technology.<br><br> In this form, it displays 10 news in one Fragment.
 The app is using an navigation drawer, for later use, when there will be more then one topic to chose from.<br><br>
 The app uses the Guardian API whit JSON.<br><br>
 <b>Known issues:</b>
 -	The drawer menu items are not properly formatted